accoderoverseas/COMP9021-Principles-of-Programming-UNSW-Sydney/README.md

 Can guide the quizzes/the Assignment/Assessment/Project/Report/Midterm/Final/Resit for you.

 Preview of professional courses/Review of key knowledge systems/After-class exercises/simulation tests/full-time class attendance, continuous follow-up to help answer questions and solve doubts.

+Regions such as the United Kingdom, Scotland, Ireland, Germany, Australia, the United States, Canada, New Zealand, Malaysia, South Korea, Japan, Hong Kong, Macao and Taiwan are all acceptable.

 Study together, and make progress together!